moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

 form depends on the chosen sign of the curvature and the position of $s = 0$ relative to the inflection.
 The point is: each component is a combination of $\mathrm{sn}, \mathrm{cn}$ and incomplete elliptic integrals $E, F$.
-No numerical ODE integration is needed.
+No numerical integration of an ordinary differential equation (ODE) is needed.
 Appendix A4 §7 gives the precise relations.)

 Three takeaways: